- [Hellschreiber frequencies]

 HELLSCHREIBER CLUBS / GET-TOGETHERS

-- Since 1977 (!) a group of Hell-enthusiasts gets together, primarily from The Netherlands and surrounding countries.
+- Since 1977 (!) a group of Hell-enthusiasts gets together once a year, primarily from The Netherlands and surrounding countries.
 This is referred to as the Annual Hell Meeting.
 I have been attending since 2008.

 - The "Feld Hell Club" (FHC) was founded in 2006.
 I am member number 24.
-Membership (free, by the way) grew to nearly 5500 in the following ten years!
+Membership (free, by the way) is over 7300!
 The FHC offers Awards (Hell-DXCC, "Worked All...", etc.), and organizes regular contests (see below).
-The FHC is also present on Facebook and Twitter.
+The FHC has two Facebook-hosted pages: the Feld Hell Community page and the "FHC-members only" regular Facebook page; other than the access, they are basically the same.
+The FHC is also present on Twitter.

 The world's first Hell contest took place in 1980 and was organized by the Deutsche Amateur Funkschreiber Gruppe (DAFG).
 Since 1981, this activity is organized by the German Amateur Radio Club (DARC, Deutsche Amateur-Radio-Club e.V.).
 The official contest rules are here (in German).